What is copyright?

 The type of works protected by copyright are:

-1. original literary works (novels, instruction manuals, computer programs, lyrics for songs, articles in newspapers, some types of databases, but not names or titles)
+• Original literary works, for example, novels, instruction manuals, computer programs, lyrics for songs, articles in newspapers and some types of databases, but not names or titles.

-2. original dramatic works, including works of dance or mime
+• Original dramatic works, including works of dance or mime.

-4. original artistic works, e.g. paintings, engravings, photographs, sculptures, collages, works of architecture, technical drawings, diagrams, maps, logos
+• Original artistic works, for example, paintings, engravings, photographs, sculptures, collages, works of architecture, technical drawings, diagrams, maps and logos.

-5. published editions of works, i.e. the typographical arrangement of a publication
+• Published editions of works, for example, the typographical arrangement of a publication.

-6. sound recordings, which may be recordings on any medium, e.g. tape or compact disc, and may be recordings of other copyright works, e.g. musical or literary
+• Sound recordings, which may be recordings on any medium, for example, tape or compact disc, and maybe recordings of other copyright works, for example, musical or literary.

 How do I prove the work is mine?
 If your work is valuable it may be an idea to deposit a copy of the work with a bank or solicitor to prove the date of origin.

 Copyright is an unregistered right since it does not work in the same way as say, patents or registered trademarks, which are registered to a central database.
-Copyright protection is automatic as soon as the creator’s work has been recorded in any form (on paper, sound recording, film, online etc).
+Copyright protection is automatic as soon as the creator's work has been recorded in any form (on paper, sound recording, film or online).

-Marking your copyright work with the copyright symbol © followed by your name and the date, will warn others against copying it, but it is not legally essential in the UK.
-If your work is published on a website it's a good idea to set out the extent to which you're happy someone uses copyright material elsewhere without your permission (so if you're a journalist and you're happy that others use 250 words so long as there's a link to your site/blog etc.).
+Marking your copyright work with the copyright symbol © followed by your name and the date will warn others against copying it, but it is not legally essential in the UK.
+If your work is published on a website it's a good idea to set out the extent to which you're happy someone uses copyright material elsewhere without your permission.
+For example, if you're a journalist and you're happy that others use 250 words so long as there's a link to your site/blog.